rkgofiitk/academic-issues.github.io/Topics/anonymousDonor.md

 Education is a subject in the concurrent list.
 Most universities and educational institutions nationwide are administered and controlled by the states.
 The states bear about 80% of spending in the education sector.
 Therefore, freebies and expenditures in the education sector are closely linked to managing a state's fiscal deficit.
-The states cut back grants to educational institutes to tide over the fiscal deficit.
+The states cut back grants to educational institutes to tide over the fiscal deficits.
 As a result, the universities can do very little beyond struggling to maintain teaching activities.
 Most state universities and professional colleges operate with 30% of regular faculty strength.
 By and large, teaching activities are carried out using guest and ad hoc lecturers who generally are paid a fee of Rs 500-1000/- per lecture.
 Underpaid teachers are understandably underqualified.